xantin/programming-craft/unix.md

 OpenSSL is a cryptography toolkit implementing the Secure Sockets Layer ( SSL v2/v3) and Transport Layer Security ( TLS v1) network protocols and related cryptography standards required by them.

+o  Creation and management of private keys, public keys and parameters o  Public key cryptographic operations o  Creation of X.509 certificates, CSRs and CRLs o  Calculation of Message Digests o  Encryption and Decryption with Ciphers o  SSL/TLS Client and Server Tests o  Handling of S/MIME signed or encrypted mail o  Time Stamp requests, generation and verification

 ## type [doc](http://linuxcommand.org/lc3_man_pages/typeh.html)
 type is a command that describes how its arguments would be interpreted if used as command names.